 Books & Writing

 Neurotribes, by Steve Silberman Currently my first suggestion for both non-autistic people and autistic people for understanding the history of the way the medical/mental health field and the general public thinks about autism, and introduces the neurodiversity perspective as replacement for the “broken” or “missing puzzle piece” perspective on autism.
 Commercially available in print and audio.

-Real Experts are essays from autistic adults written to parents of autistic children.
+Articles by and for neurodivergent and queer folks.
 It is published by Autonomous Press, which focuses on works about disability, neurodivergence, and the various ways they can intersect with other aspects of identity and lived experience.

 All the Weight of Our Dreams, On Living Racialized Autism, Ed. by Lydia X. Z. Brown, Anthology of essays by autistic people of color. http://autismandrace.com/